How to Bypass Cloudflare in 2024: The 9 Best Methods

 Click to open the image in full screen

 Taking a closer look at the script, we can see that it's an anonymous function.
 The script name, in our case, is VM279.
-According to this thread on StackOverflow, this second script is likely being evaluated within the initial challenge script, using eval or similar.
-We can confirm this because the call stack shows the Cloudflare "initial challenge" script as the initiator (see: green boxes in the screenshot)!
+According to a thread on StackOverflow, this second script is likely being evaluated within the initial challenge script, using eval or similar.
+We can confirm this because the call stack shows the Cloudflare "initial challenge" script as the initiator (See: green boxes in the screenshot).

 If we click on the initiator, we can see where this script is being evaluated in the "initial challenge" script: